Tell Me More

 Kelly Corrigan

 Kelly Corrigan has been called “the voice of her generation” by O: The Oprah Magazine and “the poet laureate of the ordinary” by HuffPost.
-She is the author of the New York Times bestsellers The Middle Place, Lift, and Glitter and Glue.
-She is also the creative director of The Nantucket Project and host of their conversation series about what matters most.
-She lives near Oakland, California, with her husband, Edward Lichty, and her daughters, Georgia and Claire.
+She is the author of the New York Times bestsellers Tell Me More, The Middle Place, Lift, and Glitter and Glue.
+Between books, she hosts a podcast, Kelly Corrigan Wonders, featuring intimate conversations with high IQ/EQ types about well-being, purpose, and impact.
+Marianne the Maker, a collaboration with Kelly's daughter, Claire, is her second book for children.
+(Kelly managed to write Hello World! all by herself.)
 More by Kelly Corrigan

 Decorative Carat